 - Providing only half of the available data to shift the meaning of information

-- Exaggerating physical symptoms or effects
+- Exaggerating physical symptoms or injuries

 Which leads to this question: how do you handle manipulative behavior at work?